evanbowman/BPCore-Engine/README.md

 ```

 `build.lua` then creates a ROM file, by copying the compiled code in the BPCoreEngine.gba ROM, and appending a new section to the ROM, containing all of the resource files.
-The engine, upon startup, scans through the appropriate memory sections in the GBA cartridge address space, and finds the resource bundle.
+The engine, upon startup, loads the address of the end of the ROM (provided by the linker), and finds the resource bundle.
 BPCore then loads the `main.lua` script from the application bundle, and turns over control to Lua (more or less, the engine does still process interrupts).

 # API